-NEW YORK, April 24, 2019 – Barnard College today announced its appointment of alumna Umbreen Bhatti as the Constance Hess Williams ’66 Director of the Athena Center for Leadership Studies, effective immediately.
+NEW YORK, April 24, 2019 – Barnard College today announced its appointment of alumna Umbreen Bhatti as the Constance Hess Williams ’66 Director of the Athena Center for Leadership, effective immediately.
 Bhatti graduated cum laude from Barnard in 2000 with a degree in political science and earned her J.D. from the University of Michigan Law School in 2005.
 Bhatti returns to the College with a wealth of experience in media, law, and non-profit management.
 Working closely with students, faculty, and staff, Bhatti will build upon the Center’s current success and momentum while defining the strategies and goals necessary to foster and expand signature events and innovative programs that advance women leadership.

 “I am delighted to welcome Umbreen back to Barnard and look forward to her continuing the Athena Center’s important work,” said President Sian Leah Beilock.
 “Umbreen’s experience as an innovator, educator and advocate, and her personal connection with Barnard, make her the perfect person to take on this role of empowering the next generation of bold women leaders.”

 This announcement comes as the Athena Center prepares to celebrate its tenth anniversary later this year.
 As part of Barnard’s 129-year legacy of providing a singular educational experience to women, the Center was launched in 2009 to advance women leadership around the world.
 Bhatti will guide the Center’s efforts to provide students with practical tools and creative confidence, and will oversee a roster of programs that enable a new generation of women leaders to explore entrepreneurship, drive innovation, and create social change.